 Larry Brinker, Jr. is the President of Brinker – a family of five companies that provides a complete range of construction services for commercial developments and is a major player in the transformation of Detroit.
-Raising the bar for the depth and breadth of services one company can provide to clients, Larry continues to build upon the Brinker story that his Father, Larry Brinker, Sr. started 30 years ago.
-He is a progressive leader and catalyst for growth who has been involved in over $2 billion dollars of construction projects.
+Raising the bar for the depth and breadth of services one company can provide to clients, Larry continues to build upon the Brinker story that his father, Larry Brinker, Sr. started 30 years ago.
+Larry Brinker, Jr. is a progressive leader and catalyst for growth who has been involved in over $2 billion of construction projects.

-Driven to learn from the best of the best and give back to those who need it most, Larry serves on several Boards and is an active member of industry associations.
-He is hands-on when it comes to his charitable commitments, spending quality time mentoring and providing opportunity for young people in our community.
+Driven to learn from the best of the best and give back to those who need it most, Larry serves on several boards and is an active member of industry associations.
+He is hands-on when it comes to his charitable commitments, spending quality time mentoring and providing opportunities for young people in our community.

-Tarolyn Buckles (BSCE ’93) is President and CEO of Onyx Enterprise, Inc. Onyx Enterprise is headquartered in Detroit, Michigan and provides engineering consulting, project management and construction management services to local, state, federal government, engineering consulting firms and contractors.
+Tarolyn Buckles (BSCE ’93) is President and CEO of Onyx Enterprise, Inc. Headquartered in Detroit, Michigan, Onyx provides engineering consulting, project management and construction management services to local, state, federal government, engineering consulting firms and contractors.
 One of Onyx’s main clients is the Detroit Water and Sewer Department Board of Water Commissioners.
-As Technical Advisor to the Board of Water Commissioners, Ms. Buckles researches, analyzes and develops technical strategies on behalf of the Board and provides recommendations.
+As Technical Advisor to the Board of Water Commissioners, Tarolyn researches, analyzes and develops technical strategies on behalf of the Board and provides recommendations.

 Andrea Hayden specializes in matters related to infrastructure, energy and environmental law as well as general business matters.
 Andrea started her legal career with Fausone Bohn in 2008.
 She then practiced in the Detroit office of a national law firm for five years.
 In 2016, Andrea joined DTE Energy to work on energy and environmental matters and also represented the company’s electric and gas utilities before the Michigan Public Service Commission.
 She recently returned to Fausone Bohn in July 2019.

-Wally Alix (BSCE ’75) has been married for 33 years to his wife Cindy and has two children Roland and Amy.
+Wally Alix (BSCE ’75) has been married for over 30 years to his wife, Cindy, and has two children, Roland and Amy.
 Walter has worked for Hubbell, Roth & Clark, Inc. for 30 years.
-HRC is a municipal engineering company that provides engineering services to Cities, townships, counties and the state for various projects.
+HRC is a municipal engineering company that provides engineering services to cities, townships, counties and the state for various projects.
 He is an avid outdoorsman and a gentleman farmer.

-John Hiltz is the President of Orchard, Hiltz, & McCliment, Inc., a 260-person architecture, engineering and planning firm committed to advancing communities, with offices located in Michigan (Auburn Hills, Flint, Hancock, Livonia, Mt.
-Pleasant, Saginaw); Ohio (Gahanna, Columbus); and Tennessee (Nashville).
-John is an active Board member of the Plymouth Road Development Authority and the Livonia Community Foundation; is immediate Past-President of the American Council of Engineering Companies of Michigan and, currently serves on its’ Executive Committee where he is actively involved with the State’s DOT, DEQ and Attorney General’s Office, working on contract and legislative issues that affect the AEP industry; and served as Honorary Co-Chair of the Detroit Zoo Walk for the National Kidney Foundation of Michigan in 2013 & 2014.
+John Hiltz is the President of Orchard, Hiltz, & McCliment, Inc. (OHM Advisors), a 260-person architecture, engineering and planning (AEP) firm committed to advancing communities, with offices located in Michigan (Auburn Hills, Flint, Hancock, Livonia, Mt.
+Pleasant, Saginaw), Ohio (Gahanna, Columbus) and Tennessee (Nashville).
+John is an active board member of the Plymouth Road Development Authority and the Livonia Community Foundation; is immediate Past-President of the American Council of Engineering Companies of Michigan and, currently serves on its Executive Committee, where he is actively involved with the State’s DOT, DEQ and Attorney General’s offices, working on contract and legislative issues that affect the AEP industry and served as Honorary Co-Chair of the Detroit Zoo Walk for the National Kidney Foundation of Michigan in 2013 and 2014.
 John and his wife Debbie live in Livonia and have three adult children: Danielle (U-M BSN ’09), Christine and Jack.

 Jim Jacobi, P.E.
 (BSCE ’75, MSE ’76) is a Senior Principal and Chief Information Officer for Houston-based Walter P Moore, one of the leading engineering consulting firms in the nation with offices nationwide.
-He is responsible for the firm’s overall information technology strategy and programs and has over 35 years of experience in engineering design, project management and construction with a special expertise in application of information technology to this field.
-His areas of expertise include implementation of integrated project management systems, development of integrated business analytic systems, Building Information Modeling (BIM), and other related 3D CAD project delivery systems.
+He is responsible for the firm’s overall information technology strategy and programs and has over 35 years of experience in engineering design, project management and construction, with a special expertise in application of information technology to this field.
+His areas of expertise include implementation of integrated project management systems, development of integrated business analytic systems, Building Information Modeling (BIM) and other related 3D CAD project delivery systems.
 He has led the implementation of Building Information Modeling delivery systems at Walter P Moore and the firm’s efforts in managing the interface with other members of the design, construction and owner teams in project collaboration and coordination in the BIM environment.
 He has led many multi-discipline BIM Coordination Services projects and has frequently spoken and published on the topic of BIM in the AEC Industry.
-He is a member of the Tau Beta Pi and Chi Epsilon engineering honor societies, and has served on a number of committees including chair of University of Houston’s Industry Advisory Board on Training in Advanced Plant Design Systems, the Electronic Data Management Task Force for the Construction Industry Institute, and the A/E Productivity Committee of the Construction Users Roundtable and is an Emeritus Member of the Advisory Board for the College Of Civil Engineering at Texas A&M University.
-Jim and his wife Karen live in Houston and have four children, the youngest of which is a Michigan alum (Jennifer BA ’10).
+He is a member of the Tau Beta Pi and Chi Epsilon engineering honor societies, and has served on a number of committees including chair of University of Houston’s Industry Advisory Board on Training in Advanced Plant Design Systems, the Electronic Data Management Task Force for the Construction Industry Institute, and the A/E Productivity Committee of the Construction Users Roundtable, and he is an Emeritus Member of the Advisory Board for the College Of Civil Engineering at Texas A&M University.
+Jim and his wife, Karen, live in Houston and have four children, the youngest of whom is a Michigan alum (Jennifer, B.A. ’10).